mrisen/inet-showcases/wireless/qos/doc/index.rst

 likely to be sent before lower priority packets.
 This feature is useful for applications which require a certain service quality, e.g. low delay, such as VoIP or live video streaming does.
+This feature is useful for application requiring low delay, such as VoIP or live video streaming.

 This showcase demonstrates the QoS features of the 802.11 MAC model in INET, with example simulations.